 The answer is the agro-industrialisation of our food production.
 Most of us lead busy often hectic lives with the priorities shifting from where we will find our next meal to the daily commute and meetings, to getting home to collect the kids on time and cooking tea!
 Time is short and we rely on food manufacturers to produce and provide almost all of our food and to make sure we have access to it at all hours of the day or night to satisfy our needs.
 We don’t always connect with the issue.

 Food manufacture and distribution networks are now on a huge scale, driven by shareholder demands for growth and higher dividends.
 Priorities have shifted and food production has moved away from local and seasonal to worldwide and whenever.
 But does processing food on this scale benefit us?

 The problem with fresh meat is that it is perishable.
-Ask any Roman and he will tell you - to keep meat, we have to preserve it – and that’s a problem for the food manufacturer – particularly where the timeline from production to consumer can be more than ten days.
+Ask any Roman and he will tell you - to keep meat, we have to preserve it – and that’s a problem for the food manufacturer – particularly as the timeline from production to consumer can be more than ten days.
 How do they keep it “fresh”?
-As demand for cheaper processed meats with a longer shelf life increases so does the science-backed knowledge around artificial preservatives.
-And that has become a real issue.
+As demand for cheaper processed meats with a longer shelf life increases so does the science of artificial preservation - This is something we need to avoid.

 Are Gluten Free Sausages Healthy?